AriFordsham/GHCWiki/working-conventions/git-spj.md

 ```

 This creates the new branch and switches to it, but **does not change your working files**.
-Now you can safely commit on the branch.
+Now you can safely commit on the branch. [ Stackoverflow link](http://stackoverflow.com/questions/2569459/git-create-a-branch-from-unstagged-uncommited-changes-on-master)

 ---